Dpdl-io/DpdlEngine/README.md

 In this way all java libraries defined in class definition configuration file (./DpdlLibs/libs/classes.txt) can be loaded and accessed.

-The default configuration currently includes Java 5 Platform API (1.5), and bluecove Bluetooth JSR-82.
+The default configuration currently includes <ins>Java 5 Platform API (1.5)</ins>, and <ins>bluecove Bluetooth JSR-82</ins>.

-The default configuration can be extended or updated to resolve additional java APIs (editing of class definition configuration file)
+The default configuration <ins>can be easily extended or updated</ins> to resolve additional java APIs by editing the class definition configuration file.

 #### Dpdl Java API access documentation (default configuration)